AdamISZ/aut-ct/README.md

 ]

 [workspace.package]
-name = "curve_trees"
 version = "0.1.0"
 ```

 Then, build the project with `cargo build --release` (without release flag, the debug version is very slow), then the binaries are in `curve-trees/target/release`.
-They are called `autct` for the prover and `autct-verifier` for the verifier.
-Examples:
+There are three binaries, `autct`, `rpcclient`, `rpcserver`.
+Taking each in turn:

+`autct`:

 ```
 ./autct 37......cf somepubkeys.txt